Vortetty/gba-rtx/README.md

 - [Zesterer](https://github.com/zesterer) for helping with finding inefficiencies as well as pointing out helpful libs and pushing me to better my code, as well as helping with a few implementations and some bug fixes
 - [gbadev](https://gbadev.net/) (mainly the discord) users for helping keep me motivated to work on it and helping with some bugs

+#### Another note

+Apologies if the faq comes off as rude, but this is a fun project not a full time job, and i will be adding features as they come up or are useful.
+If you have an idea you can ask but don't push for it to be perfect, that is how projects get killed.

 ## Old readme